Common Questions About Coaching

 My role is not to tell you what to do, but to help you examine your thinking, clarify your priorities, and determine what makes sense for you.
 I ask questions, reflect patterns, and help you translate insight into practical next steps.

 Coaching assumes you are capable and resourceful.
-The work is not about outsourcing decisions, but about strengthening your ability to make them with clarity.
+The work is not about outsourcing decisions, but about strengthening confidence in making them for yourself.

 -